Bhagavad Gita Chapter 16 Verse 13 Meaning

 What is the main idea of Bhagavad Gita 16.13?

-"I have gained this today; I will fulfill this desire of mine; this is mine, and this wealth will be mine in the future.
-This verse emphasizes divine qualities with clarity and purpose.
+This verse carries the weight of lived truth.
+"I have gained this today; I will fulfill this desire of mine; this is mine, and this wealth will be mine in the future."
+In the context of contrasting qualities that liberate with qualities that bind the soul, these words illuminate the principle of...

 How can I apply Bhagavad Gita 16.13 in daily life?